Call for Applications

 - Be able to attend both sessions of the program (successful candidates will be asked to provide written confirmation from their employers agreeing to the time commitment).

-Please submit your application as a single PDF file.
-Your application package must include:
+Please submit your application package as a single PDF file.
+It must include:

-- Your curriculum vitae (maximum two pages; including date of birth, nationality, professional experience, academic background, language skills, and extracurricular activities);
+- Your curriculum vitae (maximum three pages; including date of birth, nationality, professional experience, academic background, language skills, and extracurricular activities);

-- A one-page letter of motivation explaining why you want to join the Transatlantic Digital Debates (please refer to instances in which you have demonstrated interest and/or professional experience in the program’s topics, and how your participation in the program would further your professional and personal development);
+- A letter of motivation (maximum one page) explaining why you want to join the Transatlantic Digital Debates.
+Please refer to instances in which you have demonstrated an interest in and/or examples of your professional experience in the program’s topics, and state how your participation in the program would further your professional and personal development.

-Please send your application materials in a single PDF file to firstname.lastname@example.org by March 4, 2018, 23:59 Central European Time (CET).
-Interested applicants (and their employers) are welcome to contact the program team with questions at the email address above.
+Please send your application materials in a single PDF file to firstname.lastname@example.org by Sunday, March 15, 2020 at 23:59 Central European Time (CET).
+Interested applicants (and their employers) are welcome to contact the program team with questions at the email address stated above.

-The selection process will be administered by GPPi in close consultation with New America and the steering committee.
-The applications of short-listed candidates will be sent to the steering committee for final selection.
-Successful candidates will be notified by April 15, 2018 at the latest.
+The selection process will be administered by GPPi in close consultation with New America’s Open Technology Institute and the project steering committee.
+Telephone interviews will be held between March 16 and March 20, 2020, and applications of short-listed candidates will be sent to the steering committee for final selection.
+Successful candidates will be notified by Friday, April 17, 2020.

 Please note that we are not able to discuss unsuccessful applications.

-The Transatlantic Digital Debates are generously supported by the Transatlantic Program of the German Federal Government, with funding from the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Energy.
-Additional support is provided by IBM, Microsoft, and the Bertelsmann Foundation North America.
+The Transatlantic Digital Debates are generously supported by the Transatlantic Program of the German Federal Government, with funding from the European Recovery Program (ERP) of the German Federal Ministry for Economic Affairs and Energy.